mahendrabairagi/DeeplensWorkshop/lab4.md

 You can select the inference script, by selecting Raw in the Github page and choosing the script using ctrl+A/ cmd+A .
 Copy the script and paste it into the lambda function (make sure you delete the default code).

 **Note**: In the script, you will have to provide the name for your S3 bucket.
+We will use bucket nanme created in Step 1, II. e.g. deeplens-rekognition-xxxx.
 Insert your bucket name in the code below

 ![code bucket](https://user-images.githubusercontent.com/11222214/38719807-b46169fa-3ea8-11e8-8ff2-69af5455ede7.jpg)